 Phil Stieg: Exactly.
 Like you said, the same portions of the brain are activated if you are a horror movie lover, and I’m a nature lover, correct?

 Susan Magsamen: Yeah.
 I think this is really important to unpack.
 When we say art, often we think we have a definition that is very fixed based on what we’ve been told, what we’ve learned.
-But the reality is that this idea around esthetic experiences and how they shape us is so fundamental to the human species evolving.
-And so this ability to be able to capture these esthetic experiences and build strong neural pathways that really are the foundation for who we are, how we think, how we move.
+But the reality is that this idea around aesthetic experiences and how they shape us is so fundamental to the human species evolving.
+And so this ability to be able to capture these aesthetic experiences and build strong neural pathways that really are the foundation for who we are, how we think, how we move.
 Art really is for the human species.
 And we are the only species that really creates and consumes art, if you really think about it.
 It’s extraordinary.

 Ivy Ross: The great thing about art is you don’t have to be good at to gain the benefits.
-And I think that’s a huge sense of freedom because there’s so many people, I think, that express themselves or played music, made art as children, and then thought, well, I’ll never make a living at this.
+And I think that’s a huge sense of freedom because there’s so many people, I think, that played music, made art as children, and then thought, well, I’ll never make a living at this.
 I’m not good at it, and just put it down.
 And what we’re finding is that that isn’t… That’s not the important piece of it.
-It’s that act of doing or expressing yourself, even through writing this book, learning that doodling in meetings, which I always do, is actually better.
-You will remember more if you’re doodling or coloring during a meeting than if you’re not.
-So all those things that we were disciplined for in school were actually good for us.

 Phil Stieg: Good for you.
 Didn’t you say in the book, the doodlers actually live longer?

-Susan Magsamen: No, we did not.
-We did say that that’s really, really important because going to a museum really is helpful for cognitive skills.
-Reading poetry, we know lightens up the same part of the brain as listening to music and stimulates the primary reward circuitry.
-You made a great point is that I don’t really think exercise is joyful, is fun.
+You made a great point is that, I don’t really think exercise is joyful, is fun.
 I do it.
 But it is It’s true that these arts experiences, for the most part, are really enjoyable.
 I think most of us think of arts as entertainment.
 I think entertainment has gotten short-shifted in the way that we’ve put it into a little teeny box.

 Ivy Ross: And for so long since the industrial revolution, we’ve been optimizing for efficiency and productivity as humans, pushing all the sensorial things of life aside, including the arts.
 And it hasn’t necessarily made us happy as a species.